mezantrop/i486SX_soft_FPU/README.md

 This project is a work in progress and may contain bugs or incomplete functionality.
 Use at your own risk.
 The author is not responsible for any issues caused by its use.

+### Notes

+- `fyl2x` seems to work properly on FPU, but when executed from `libc` `log` functions bring incorrect results
+- Some operations have hard-to-detect issues with precision

 ## x87 FPU Emulated Instructions

 ### 🧠 Control & Initialization